 Companion planting helps: calendula planted near vegetables attracts pollinators and deters some pests, giving your medicinal herb garden double duty in a survival garden.

-- Basic wound care: 4-5 sterile bandages, antiseptic wipes, disposable gloves
+- 4-5 sterile bandages, antiseptic wipes, disposable gloves

 - One-page laminated reference card with herb uses, dosages, and contraindications